Build-A-Bear Workshop: Product mix

-Beyond the built bears, the store carried other merchandise, "Bearaphenalia," to encourage repeat business.
-These items included candy, greeting cards, jewelry, stationery, stickers, and t-shirts.
-Also, the stores had a photo booth that converts the pictures into stickers.
-For the video game Kinectimals: Now with Bears!, it released four bears with scan tags, consisting of Champ Bear, Colorful Hearts Bear, Endless Hearts Teddy and Peace & Hearts Bear.
+In addition to stuffed animals, Build-A-Bear Workshop has sold a variety of accessories and related merchandise, referred to by the company as "Bearaphenalia".
+These products have included candy, greeting cards, jewelry, stationery, stickers, and T-shirts.
+Some stores also featured photo booths that could convert customer photographs into stickers.

+For the video game Kinectimals: Now with Bears!, Build-A-Bear released four bears with scan tags: Champ Bear, Colorful Hearts Bear, Endless Hearts Teddy, and Peace & Hearts Bear.